itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 1. Retrieve your Tenant ID.

-For this exercise, we need the fully qualified name.
+For this exercise, we need the fully qualified name without the trailing /.
 **xxxx.sprint.dynatracelabs.com**

 <img src="../../assets/images/Tenant_id.png" width="500"/>